afrowaveltd/TamTam/README.md

 # TamTam

-**A minimalistic, resilient, transport-agnostic communication engine built around deterministic message circulation.**
+**A minimalistic, resilient, transport-agnostic communication engine built around deterministic message circulation and explicit interchange routing.**

-**TamTam** is a resilient, transport-agnostic communication system designed around a simple but powerful idea: messages circulate in controlled cycles, nothing is lost until work is finished, and the system remains usable even on very limited hardware.
+**TamTam** is an open-source communication system built around a simple but powerful idea:

+> Messages circulate in controlled cycles, routing is explicit, nothing is lost until work is finished,
+> and the system remains usable even on very limited or highly diverse environments.

-TamTam is built to be:
+TamTam is designed to run:

-- minimalistic,
-- deterministic,
-- highly portable,
-- and fully documented down to the last bit.
+* across heterogeneous runtimes,

-It can run on servers, embedded devices, old NAS machines, browsers, or inside a single process.
+* on servers, embedded devices, old NAS machines,
+* inside browsers, containers, or a single process,
+* and across different programming languages.

+It is minimalistic, deterministic, highly portable, and documented down to the byte level.

 ---

 ## Mental Model

-TamTam follows a **roundabout model**:
+TamTam follows a **roundabout (interchange) model**:

-- messages are **cars**
+* messages are **cars**
-- nodes are **roads leading to cities**
-- ports are **lanes**
-- the roundabout is the **communication bus**
+* links are **local roads**
-- the orchestrator is the **traffic officer**
+* the interchange is the **roundabout**
+* orchestrators are **transfer stations and traffic officers**
+* transports are **vehicles**
-- acknowledgements are **proof that the car passed safely**
+* acknowledgements are **proof of safe passage**

-Every message enters the roundabout, is routed according to its destination, and leaves only when its job is confirmed as done.
+Messages circulate until their work is explicitly confirmed as done.
 Nothing disappears silently.

 ---

-## Core Concepts
+## Core Architecture

-### Node
+### Link
-A node is any participant in the system.
-A node may send messages, receive messages, and expose services.

-Each node contains:
-- a **disk queue** (persistent, unlimited by RAM),
-- a **RAM buffer** (small, controlled working set),
-- a **transport adapter** (TCP, WebSocket, file, pipe, in-memory),
-- a set of **port handlers** (services).
+A **link** represents a local communication domain.

+* Nodes within a link communicate directly.
+* Each link is isolated in responsibility.
+* A link does not know about other links.

+Every link has exactly one **orchestrator**.

 ---

 ### Orchestrator

-The orchestrator is the **gate** of the roundabout.
+The **orchestrator** is the natural dispatcher and transfer station of a link.

 It:

-- controls message circulation cycles,
-- schedules traffic fairly,
-- requests acknowledgements and resends,
+* manages local message circulation,
+* decides whether a message is local or roaming,
+* connects the link to the **interchange (roundabout)**,
+* performs routing decisions (ring-forwarding or direct delivery),
-- enforces timeouts and audits.
+* enforces fairness, retries, timeouts, and audits.

-The orchestrator **never stores payload data**.
-It only works with lightweight descriptors.

-Security and authentication are handled **outside** of TamTam.
+An orchestrator:

+* never interprets payload data,
+* operates on lightweight descriptors only,
+* may host multiple logical links internally, each exposed as an independent transfer station.

+Other links never need to know whether orchestrators share a process, machine, or runtime.

 ---

+### Interchange (Roundabout)

+The **interchange** is a shared routing environment where orchestrators meet.

+* It is transport-agnostic.
+* It does not inspect payloads.
+* It does not assume homogeneous implementations.

+Routing strategies:

+* **Ring-forwarding** for bootstrap, resilience, and unknown topology.
+* **Direct delivery** when routes are known.

+The choice of strategy is a **policy decision of the orchestrator**, never encoded in the packet.

+---

+### Node

+A **node** is any participant within a link.

+A node may:

+* send messages,
+* receive messages,
+* expose services through logical ports.

+Nodes do **not** know about the interchange.

+---

 ### Port

-A port represents a **service**, not a network port.
+A **port** represents a service, not a network socket.

-- Each service listens on a port number.
-- Ports define routing.
+* Ports define routing targets.
-- Broadcast, group and unicast are all supported.
+* Unicast, group, and broadcast are supported.
+* Port semantics are local to a link.

 ---

-### Message and Parts
+## Messages and Parts

 A **message** is a logical request or response.

-If the payload is large, the message is automatically split into **parts**:
+Large payloads are automatically split into **parts**:

-- all parts have the same size (except the last),
+* fixed-size chunks (except the last),
-- parts are acknowledged individually,
+* acknowledged individually,
-- parts are reassembled disk-first.
+* reassembled disk-first.

-This allows transfers of extremely large data even with very small RAM.
+This allows reliable transfer of extremely large data with minimal RAM.

 ---